Goroutines in Go

 Explanation:

-• The select statement waits for either ch1 or ch2 to be ready to receive a value.
-It will proceed with the case that is ready first.
+selectstatement waits for eitherch1orch2to be ready to receive a value.
+It will proceed with the case that is ready first. - In this example,

 Example 2: Select with Default Case